Fort Smith dispatcher under fire after 911 call released

 *WARNING: The following content might be disturbing*

-FORT SMITH, Ark, (KNWA) — A Fort Smith dispatcher’s conduct is in question over her handling of a drowning woman’s plea for help.
+FORT SMITH, Ark, (KFTA) — A Fort Smith dispatcher’s conduct is in question over her handling of a drowning woman’s plea for help.

 Debra Stevens, 47, was delivering newspapers early Saturday morning when swift waters washed her car off the roadway and she was unable to get out of her car.